-Generally speaking, widening credit spreads reduce the unrealized gains on our current investments (or cause or increase unrealized losses) and increase our financing costs, but increase the yields available on potential new investments, while tightening credit spreads increase the unrealized gains (or reduce unrealized losses) on our current investments and reduce our financing costs, but reduce the yields available on potential new investments.
+Generally speaking, widening credit spreads reduce the unrealized gains on our current investments (or cause or increase unrealized losses) and increase our costs for new financings, but increase the yields available on potential new investments, while tightening credit spreads increase the unrealized gains (or reduce unrealized losses) on our current investments and reduce our costs for new financings, but reduce the yields available on potential new investments.
 By reducing unrealized gains (or causing unrealized losses), widening credit spreads also impact our ability to realize gains on existing investments if we were to sell such assets.

-In the first three months of 2008, credit spreads widened substantially.
-This widening of credit spreads caused the net unrealized losses on our securities and derivatives, recorded in accumulated other comprehensive income, to increase and therefore caused our book value per share to become negative.
+In the first six months of 2008, credit spreads widened substantially.
+This net widening of credit spreads caused the net unrealized losses on our securities and derivatives, recorded in accumulated other comprehensive income, to increase and therefore caused our book value per share to be negative at the end of the first and second quarters of 2008.
 One of the key drivers of the widening of credit spreads has been the continued disruption in the subprime mortgage lending sector.
 This disruption has spread rapidly, causing adverse conditions and liquidity concerns throughout the credit markets.

 Widening credit spreads, while reducing our book value per share, also result in higher yields on new investment opportunities.
-However, we must have additional capital available at attractive terms, either through debt financings or equity offerings, in order to take advantage of these investment opportunities.
-Currently, we are unable to take full advantage of the increased yields available on investments due to a lack of available capital, and we may continue to experience the same restrictions throughout 2008.
-Non-recourse term financing not subject to margin requirements is generally not available and we must maintain our current sources of capital in order to meet our working capital needs.
+However, we must have access to capital at attractive terms in order to take advantage of these investment opportunities.
+Currently, we are unable to take meaningful advantage of the increased yields available on investments due to a lack of available capital, and we may continue to experience the same restrictions throughout the rest of 2008 and likely into 2009.
+Non-recourse term financing not subject to margin requirements is generally not available, and we must maintain our current sources of capital in order to meet our working capital needs.

 In addition, the recent credit and liquidity crisis has adversely affected the market in which we operate in a number of other ways.
 For example, it has reduced the market trading activity for many real estate securities, resulting in less liquid markets for those securities.
 As the securities held by us and many other companies in our industry are marked to market at the end of each quarter, the decreased liquidity and concern over market conditions have resulted in what we believe are relatively conservative mark-to-market valuations of many real estate securities.
-These lower valuations have affected us by, among other things, decreasing our net book value and contributing to our decision to record impairment charges.
+These lower valuations, and expectations of future cash flows, have affected us by, among other things, decreasing our net book value, contributing to our decision to record significant impairment charges during the last five consecutive fiscal quarters and requiring us to pay additional amounts under certain financing arrangements.

-In order to increase our liquidity, we have elected to retain the majority of our investment proceeds (including those from recent asset sales) in lieu of using those proceeds to make new investments, and to reduce our dividend below the level of our earnings.
+In order to increase our liquidity, we have elected to retain the majority of our investment proceeds (including those from recent asset sales) in lieu of using those proceeds to make new investments, and to reduce our dividend below the level of our operating income.
 This approach has increased our available cash while reducing the earnings from our investments.
 We may elect to adjust any future dividend payments to reflect our current and expected cash from operations.